Notgnoshi/research/experiments/eda/syllables.md

 df[df["total_syllables"] >= 26]
 ```

-The outliers on both sides seem subjectively reasonable, if strict adherence to the traditional seventeen-syllable structure is abandonded.
+The outliers on both sides seem subjectively reasonable, if strict adherence to the traditional seventeen-syllable structure is abandoned.
-They each

 **Note:** This outlier analysis revealed the presence of the following zero-syllable haiku in the corpus: